 - Don’t harass anyone.

 - What is illegal outside the convention is illegal inside the convention.

 - Children 12 and under should be accompanied by an adult 18 or over.

 - Always check your name before doing a spell.

 - Listen to convention staff when they ask you to do something (or stop doing something).

-Failure to observe these rules will result in appropriate action being taken by staff, up to and including revocation of your badge and ejection from convention space at the extreme.
+Failure to observe these rules will result in appropriate action being taken by staff, up to and including a ban from the virtual convention space at the extreme.
 If there is a disagreement, the ruling of the convention chair is final.

 If you have any questions about our rules and policies, contact us!
 We’d hate to have misunderstanding that could have been avoided.